Aloha from Honolulu, Hawai'i on the island of O'ahu.

 QSL direct, LoTW, eQSL, or QRZ.com.
 I upload my log regularly.
 SASE appreciated from U.S. hams.
 IRC/$ not absolutely required from DX stations.
 QSLs are still a fun part of amateur radio and you can expect a quick reply to your card.

 QSL Bureau is very slow and not preferred.
-If you really want or need a QSL card to confirm Hawai'i, I recommend you send direct.
-I do make strong effort reply to bureau cards promptly, but a long time (months/years) might pass before you receive my reply QSL.
+If you would like or need a QSL card to confirm Hawai'i, I recommend you send direct.
+I do make strong effort reply to bureau cards promptly, but be prepared to wait before you receive my reply QSL.